merewang12138/Coding-Final-Project-/README.md

 Example:
 ![Kaleidoscopic animation](https://img1.picmix.com/output/stamp/normal/7/7/4/2/2282477_b61a5.gif)

-The Symmetry and everending movement are created for a aesthetic of depth.The zigzags pattern also added a stronger visual effect on the rotation.
+The Symmetry and everending movement are created for a aesthetic of depth.
+The zigzags pattern also added a stronger visual effect on the rotation.

 Technical Inspirations: Perlin noise, noise() function in p5.js is the major fucntion that I used to animate the artwork.
 The strong randomness on this function made it hard to implement but was fun to play around the scale and other properties.